flea89/golddigger/planning/002_file_upload_api.md

    and [BidiWriteObject](https://github.com/googleapis/googleapis/blob/8cf16d3bc5b25568787925cdc56b5f6951863b00/google/storage/v2/storage.proto#L398) are quite useful starting point to consider if we go the gRPC route

+One more points to add to the REST vs gRPC comparison - AFAICT, at least with the node grpc library, you can't share the same http connection as the "main" server you need to spin up two which, in cloud run, isn't possible, as only one port is provided - so sticking to cloud run would mean having multiple containers/services.

 ## TODO: API specification

 Pending a decision on the above